List of unproduced television projects based on Marvel Comics: Bloodstone

 In 2001, a Ulysses Bloodstone-centered TV series was in development.

 Daughters of the Dragon

 An intended Daughters of the Dragon TV series was in development in March 2001, The series would have featured Colleen Wing and two other Daughters, but not Misty Knight.
 The series was never produced, with Wing and Knight eventually making their debut appearances in the shared universe of Marvel's Netflix series.

 Ectokid

 In August 2001, Ectokid was planned as a television show to air on Nickelodeon.
-Barker would have acted as an executive producer of the television show, with Daley and Murphy as producers.
+Clive Barker would have acted as an executive producer of the television show, with Daley and Murphy as producers.
 Talking to Daily Variety, Barker explained that his aim was to create "a franchisable world" for the studio, "of great, transcendent beauty; one that reconfigures people's expectations of what ghosts are, of what comes after death."

 Night Thrasher

 A Night Thrasher TV series was originally in early stages of development for UPN in 2002, before eventually being scrapped.